ThePrez/ServiceCommander-IBMi/README.md

 ## System Requirements

-For most of the features of this tool, the following is required to be installed (the `make install` of the installation steps should handle these for you):
+For most of the features of this tool, the following is required to be installed (the `make install_with_runtime_dependencies` of the installation steps should handle these for you):
 - db2util (`yum install db2util`)
 - OpenJDK (`yum install openjdk-11`)
 - bash (`yum install bash`)